“”

 The good news?
 We’re finally having mainstream conversations about this, and the controversy around Leavitt is yet another lens through which we can view all these socio-cultural expectations…and all the ways they hold women back.
 The frustrating reality, though, is that we still have so far to go.

 Some people out there are saying “no, it’s not misogyny at play: Whitney Leavitt is just unlikable”.
 But let’s take it a step deeper: Let’s talk about how little it takes for a woman to be considered unlikeable — especially when they dare to go after opportunities without feigning modesty or trying to play it cool instead of just…going for it.
-The likability is real, and it's holding us down in so many ways.
+The likability trap is real, and it's holding us down in so many ways.

 More from BODYTALK